-During low ambient operation, outside air temperature below 40°F, the RTRM will cycle the compressors and outdoor fan motors "Off" for approximately 3 minutes after every 10 minutes of accumulated compressor run time.
-The indoor fan motor will continue to operate during this evaporator defrost cycle and the compressors and outdoor fans will return to normal operation once the defrost cycle has terminated and the compressor "Off" time delay has been satisfied.
+During low ambient operation, outside air temperature below 40°F, the RTRM will cycle the compressor and outdoor fan motor "Off" for approximately 3 minutes after every 10 minutes of accumulated compressor run time.
+The indoor fan motor (IDM) will continue to operate during this evaporator defrost cycle (EDC) and the compressor and outdoor fan will return to normal operation once the defrost cycle has terminated and the compressor "Off" time delay has been satisfied.